escopecz/veetr/readme.md

 - **Easier Access**: Launch directly from your home screen without typing the URL
 - **Full-Screen Experience**: No browser interface elements taking up space
-- **Offline Interface**: The basic dashboard UI remains accessible even without connection (though live data requires connection)
+- **Offline Interface**: The basic dashboard UI remains accessible even without connection (though live data requires BLE connection)
-- **Automatic Reconnection**: The app will attempt to reconnect to the ESP32 when the connection is available
+- **Automatic Reconnection**: The app will attempt to reconnect to the ESP32 when BLE connection is available
+- **Better Performance**: Installed PWAs often have better performance than browser tabs

 #### Troubleshooting PWA Installation